htruong/htruong.github.io/hackable.md

 ### Netgear WNDR3800 (2011)

 The router that is "just good enough" and "just works" for most people.
 Runs every pioneering open-source firmwares ever and is still good being a six-year-old device.

+### Other notable devices

+- Everything that is supported by LEDE/OpenWRT.

 ## Game Consoles & Handhelds